Therapeutic Techniques: Exploring Cognitive Behavioral Therapy And Mental Health

 While you're working with a therapist to improve your well-being and mental health, there may be a few things you can do on your own to care for yourself between sessions.
 Some of these tools can enhance the positive effects of therapy.

 Finding a therapist who is knowledgeable and equipped to help you can be challenging.
 The logistics of making several phone calls, visiting offices, and figuring out insurance premiums can be a barrier to receiving care.
 However, this may not be the only way to get the support you deserve.
-Online therapy can be another method of connecting with a licensed mental health professional who can help you address any challenges you’re experiencing.
+Online therapy can be another method of connecting with a licensed mental health professional who can help you feel heard and address any challenges you’re experiencing.

 Online therapy options have been found to be just as effective as in-person therapy.
 Specifically, one of the therapy options mentioned in this article, cognitive behavioral therapy, is one that can be frequently utilized in online therapy.
 One study explored 373 studies spanning the last couple of decades regarding the effectiveness of internet-based CBT (ICBT) for a large variety of issues, including anxiety, depression, PTSD, phobias, mood disorders, and even physical ailments such as heart disease.